 Chad did his own research, reading stories of unassisted births and talking to Brogan about it a lot.
 A few times he asked Brogan, “Are you sure this is what you want?
 Why just us?”
 In the end, though it was her decision, her husband was totally supportive.

 The midwife who provided prenatal care was also supportive.
 “She was cool with it,” Brogan says.
 “She was amazing.”

 Here’s how Brogan describes the unassisted birth of her son Lincoln:

 I woke up around 4:00 a.m. on Tuesday, January 10, 2017, and went to the bathroom.
-I felt as though my mucus plug fell out, but I wasn’t certain.
-I had known as soon as I was in labor with my daughter.
-This time I wasn’t as sure.
+It felt as though my mucus plug came out, but I wasn’t certain.
+I’d known as soon as I was in labor with my daughter.
+But this time I wasn’t as sure.